joanrufe/nextjs-ddd/README.md

-This is an opinionated example of how to approach to a DDD like architecture in a NextJS project.
+This is an example of how to approach to a DDD like architecture in a NextJS project.
 This is very much opinionated and it's not meant to be a guide, but rather a way to explore how to simplify the overhead of a DDD architecture.

 Key points: